DriveQuantPublic/flutter-drivekit/CONTRIBUTING.md

 - SwiftLint for the iOS plugins
 - Dart's static analysis tool for the flutter code

+You can manually run `melos fix` to manually fix the code style of all the packages for these 3 languages.

 ### Check on CI

 On each pull request